Articles Β» Email Database Β» The Brutally Honest Guide to Clothing Store Email Lists (2026)

 What's in this guide:

-And it's not just an online game.
-58% of consumers still prefer buying clothes in physical stores (UniformMarket, 2025).
-Brick-and-mortar isn't dying.
-It's evolving.
-Which means the people running these stores are buying inventory management software, POS systems, display fixtures, marketing services, insurance, payment processing... the list goes on forever.
+And it's not all happening online.
+The people running these stores are buying inventory software, POS systems, display fixtures, marketing services, insurance, payment processing... the list goes on forever.

 The problem isn't demand.
 It's access.